Johnyb0223/trdr/README.md

 # TRDR - Trading Framework

-TRDR is a modern, asynchronous trading framework for algorithmic trading in Python.
+TRDR is a framework for algorithmic trading in Python.
 It features a custom Domain-Specific Language (DSL) for expressing trading strategies in a clear, concise manner.

 ## 🌟 Features